USATODAY/groundwater/readme.md

 brew install postgresql
 ```

-Because we are working with geographical data, you'll also need postgis installed
+Because we are working with geographical data, you'll also need gdal and postgis installed.
+We'll also need wget to download files.
 ```
-brew install postgis
+brew install gdal postgis wget
 ```

 Now the database is ready to go.
 Now set up a python environment and install python requirements